fiverr/passable/README.md

 # What is Passable
 Passable is a system for javascript applications that allows you to write structured data model validations in a way that's consistent all accross your app, and fully reusable.

 Inspired by the world of unit tests, Passable validations are written like actual specs that need to be passed.
-The syntax is very similar, adapted to be more suitable for testing data model.
+The syntax is very similar, adapted to be more suitable for testing data model, and runs in production code - not in testing environment.

 ![alt tag](https://raw.githubusercontent.com/ealush/passable/gh-pages/passable_diagram.png)